zoomzoom707/SlopTube/README.md

 * Limited or no channel content prior to widespread adoption of AI generation on Youtube. (c.a.
 Q4 2024 or Q1 2025)
 * Bizzare channel pivots. (e.g. channel name and early videos were about arts and crafts but now every video is about WW2 battleships)
 * Identical or extremely similar content to other channels, all uploadeded in a narrow window of time ([Example 1](images/slop1.png), [Example 2](images/slop2.png), [Example 3](images/slop3.png))
-* Factual errors in content, simple spelling errors, etc.
+* Factual errors in content, simple spelling errors, etc.f

 Some categories, such as geopolitics, suffer from low effort more than slop AI content.
 For example, taking the recording of a university lecture and replacing the original video, which may have contained maps and graphs, with completely unrelated stock footage while not attributing where or when the lecture originally took place.